brefphp/bref/docs/runtimes/function.md

 ## The function

-A function can be defined by passing a *callable* to the `lambda()` PHP function.
+A function can be defined by calling Bref's `lambda()` function and passing it a *callable*.
 The callable can be an anonymous function or [any kind of callable supported by PHP](http://php.net/manual/en/language.types.callable.php).

 ```php
 <?php